fsantanna/dyn-lex/doc/manual.md

 3. binary operations       ;; x + y
 ```

-Currently, binary operators in Ceu have no precedence or associativity rules,
+Currently, binary operators in `dyn-lex` have no precedence or associativity rules,
 requiring parenthesis for disambiguation:

 ```